 Investor's Business Daily: Will Congress Kill 'Death Panel 2.0'?

 Daily Caller: Arizona lawsuit is latest to challenge to federal health care law

 Daily Caller: ‘Real death panels’ set to face heat in Congress, courts

 Weekly Standard: When Will the GOP Go On Offense Over Obama's Medicare Plan?

-Clint Bolick is the Goldwater Institute’s litigation director.
+Clint Bolick is the Goldwater Institute’s litigation vice president.
 He has extensive success before trial judges and appellate courts.
 He has won two cases before the U.S. Supreme Court.
 He was named as a Lawyer of the Year in 2003 by American Lawyer magazine.

 Christina Sandefur is a senior attorney at the Goldwater Institute, where she litigates cases advancing economic liberty, private property, free speech, and taxpayer rights.
 She is the lead attorney in the Institute's challenges to Obamacare and in Arizona's recent Medicaid tax.
 Sandefur is regularly cited as an expert in national media and has provided expert legal testimony to various legislative committees.